CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab6.md

 > **Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Generate Azure resource deployment code using ARM templates through a chat interface.
+- Establish the context with a broad objective
+- Generate Terraform code via chat for deploying Azure resources.
+- Generate PowerShell code via chat.

 ### Task 1: Generate code by chat that uses ARM to deploy resources to Azure

 1. In the LABVM desktop search for **Microsoft Edge** **(1)**, click on **Microsoft Edge** **(2)** browser.